OWASP/ASVS/5.0/en/0x91-Appendix-B_References.md

 ## OWASP Cheat Sheet Series project

-[This project](https://owasp.org/www-project-cheat-sheets/) has a number of cheat sheets which will be relevant for different topics in the ASVS.
+[This project](https://owasp.org/www-project-cheat-sheets/) has several cheat sheets that will be relevant to different topics in the ASVS.

 There is a mapping to the ASVS which can be found here: [https://cheatsheetseries.owasp.org/IndexASVS.html](https://cheatsheetseries.owasp.org/IndexASVS.html)